james-stevens/epp-restapi/README.md

 The container runs Python/Flask (under `gunicorn`) and `nginx` to provide a rest/api to any EPP domain registry service.
 The rest/api runs in `HTTPS` on port `800`.

 All server processes are run under the `busybox` supervisor `/sbin/init`.
-There is one `gunicorn` process for each EPP Session and one `nginx` process that round-robin load-balances the rest/api calls accross the EPP Sessions.
+There is one `gunicorn` process for each EPP Session and one `nginx` process that round-robin load-balances the rest/api calls across the EPP Sessions.

 If you run a `docker stop` on the container, `/sbin/init` will do a clean shutdown.